-I didn't used to like new things and still tend to avoid them but in class, I've listened to my friend's opinions many times and some of them are more curious than me.
+I didn't used to like new things and still tend to avoid them but in class, more curious than me.
 They seemed positive towards life and I thought I wanted to try new things more.
 I used the word, "afraid" in the interview and classes many times but now my motto is "don't be afraid".
 It seems far from my present reality but I will try.
 Thanks to this course, I developed confidence.
 I think I can do more things than I ever thought possible.
-I conquered some of my weak points in these classes (DATA P13.)
+I conquered some of my weak points in these classes (DATA